LeashFox/splidebox/README.md

 #### Splidebox will now automatically grab images from the attribute ```data-splidebox-images```

 If left blank, it'll use the images specified in the ```images``` option when initialising Splidebox.

+This allows for multiple uses of the same lightbox markup.

 ```html
 <div class="image cursor-pointer"